December 18 ~ Scared to Death

 About directing Schindler’s List, he said, “I didn’t want to do anything that would be disrespectful to the true nature of those events and those times.
 I had to let the facts tell the story.”

-In accepting another Best Director Academy Award, this time for his courageous World War II film Saving Private Ryan (1998, w/Tom Hanks) he said, "Am I allowed to say I really wanted this?"
+When later accepting the Academy Award for Best Director for his World War II film Saving Private Ryan, starring Tom Hanks, Spielberg responded with characteristic humility, “Am I allowed to say I really wanted this?”